impact-hiv/NepidemiX/doc/tutorial.rst

 When the simulation is finished you'll find the same kind of files in your output directory as after the SIS simulation, but now prefixed by the new base name.

 Why don't you take the contents of the csv file and plot the state counts of the S, I, R states?
 Anything interesting in there?
+You will probably discover that you need more iterations, so go ahead and increase it, run another simulation, get a cup of tea, and plot it again.

 Exercises